 As the Associated Press reports, the flags, admittedly, are remarkably similar.
 Both have a white stripe on top and red on the bottom, plus a single star in the middle of a blue field.
 However, on Chile’s flag, the blue is only in the top left corner, whereas on Texas’s, the blue is displayed all along the left side.
 Texas and Chile aren’t the only two places that share similar flags.
 Examine the flags of Iraq and Yemen.
 The flags of the U.S. and Liberia and the flags of Niger and India are also similar.

 Where can I buy a Texas Flag?

-This beautiful Texas Flag is sold by Star Spangled Flags and it gets awesome reviews.
+Our beautiful Texan Flag is sold by us here at Star Spangled Flags and it gets awesome reviews.
 The biggest reason is that customers love that it is 100% Made in the U.S.A of high quality materials that make Texans proud.
 Also, it is made of a heavyweight durable Nylon specifically treated to dry fast and resist sun and chemical deterioration.
-The magnificent white star is appliqued using densely filled thread count.
+The magnificent white star is appliquéd using densely filled thread count.
 All of the hems are sewn using superior lock stitches to prevent unraveling.
 The fly end has four rows of lock stitching to improve durability, increase flag life and prevent fading.
 Plus, your purchase is covered by our Satisfaction Guarantee.
-So if you are looking for Texas Flags for sale, you’ve come to the best place.
+So if you are looking for small or large Texas Flags for sale, you’ve come to the best place.